singularityhub/sregistry-cli/docs/getting-started/README.md

  - *rmi* `[local]`: the same as `rm`, but additionally deletes the image file from storage.
  - *shell* `[local]`: want to work with a client interactively?
 Just shell in and go!

+These specific commands are [demonstrated with more example](commands.md).

 ### Client (remote)
 This next set of commands, while they interact with local resources, are primarily implemented by the specific clients.
 For example, a pull from Singularity Hub is going to have particular commands using the Singularity Hub API.